DNX/pg_fabrep/README.rst

 - **env.cluster_name**, name of your cluster - only numbers, letters and underscores, default: main
 - **env.cluster_port**, postgres cluster port, default: 5432
 - **env.pgmaster_ip**, the IP of your master server
+- **env.master_ssh_port**, ssh port on the master server, will be used by repmgr/rsync from the slave to sync the files from the master, default: 22
 - **env.master_node_number**, master node number, default: 1
 - **env.pgmaster_user_host**, user@host used by fabric to establish a ssh tunnel between the machine from where the "setup" is launched and the master server, default: "root@<env.pgmaster_ip>"
 - **env.master_pgconf_path**, master pgconf path, default: "/etc/postgresql/<env.postgres_version>/<cluster_name>/"